om3tcw/r/immergrok-changelog.md

 This Should All Work TM.

-#### (WIP!)
-Image on link hover

-9nee wanted to fix it and a bunch of people asked for it, so I obliged, it's WIP but maybe I end up pushing this build without finishing it.

 ### Cookies removed in favor of localStorage

 Why were we even using cookies?
 Who was Kusa selling our information to?